Testing applications with GitLab

 Runner installation and setup is complete.
 If everything is done correctly, the Runners activated for this project section with the registered Runner should appear on the page where you copied the registration token.

-Create a test script to execute the Runner.
-The script is described in a special file named .gitlab-ci.yml
+Create a test scenario to execute the Runner.
+The scenario is described in a special file named .gitlab-ci.yml

-.
-It should be located in the project root directory.
-According to the script, the Runner will compile the project source file, convert it to an executable file, and then run it.
+, which should be stored in the project's root directory.
+According to the scenario, the Runner will compile the project source file, convert it to an executable file, and then run it.

-Since testing is performed on the VM operating system, you need to install the apps required for testing: git
+As testing will take place on the VM operating system, you need to install the apps required for testing: git

-to clone a project from the repository and g++
+to clone the project from the repository and g++

 to compile the project.